MBMBaM 770: Hy-paw-thesis

 How do I know?

-Because Baskin Robbins is is bringing serious star power to your ice cream outings this summer with the launch of the Suite on Sydney menu, a limited-time offering co-created with longtime Baskin-Robbins fan and actress.
+Because Baskin Robbins is bringing serious star power to your ice cream outings this summer with the launch of the Suite on Sydney menu, a limited-time offering co-created with longtime Baskin-Robbins fan and actress.

 She always demands those credits be listed in those orders.
+In that exact order.

+Yeah, Sydney's.
 I'm a double threat.

 I think in IMDb, at the very top, it does say Baskin Robinson, the crazy enthusiast.

-The Suite on Sydney menu celebrates Sydney's signature sweet tooth and love of Baskin Robbins with two colorful creations perfect for a refreshing summer snack.
+Available starting July 1st, the Suite on Sydney menu celebrates Sydney's signature sweet tooth and love of Baskin Robbins with two colorful creations perfect for a refreshing summer snack.

 Now,

-I do enjoy, I just want to show you guys, just to give you guys a little bit of.
+I do enjoy.
+I just want to show you guys, just to give you guys a little bit of.

-I mean, Baskin-Robbins usually comes correct.
+I mean, Baskin Robbins usually comes correct.

-They do those, they call them creature creations.
+It's not going to hit the same way.
+They do those, they call them creature creation.

-and you made me feel bad about it anyway okay let's not do this.
+And you made me feel bad about it anyway.
+Okay, let's not do this.

 No one wants this.
+You know what I mean?
+Yeah.

+I need to do this.
 I love talking to you guys.

 Yeah, it's still fun.
+No, I

+said with such personal influence.
 What I would say is

 officially for the record, I would do it if I didn't have to.

 Yeah, that's a really good bottom line for us to take on.
+Yeah, I would talk.

 There's a lot of shit I do that I definitely would not do if not, you know, fully obligated to do it.

-Yeah, there's something up and to the right over here that that's the taller you that you could be if you buy this.
+There's something up and to the right that is.
+Yeah, there's something up and to the right over here that that's that's the taller you that you could be if you buy this.

+I'm excited to see a picture of this person.
 I don't have any context for who they are, they're very low profile, but I hear their name whispered sometimes.

 Oh,